Give the gift of theatre

 Michael Jackson’s unparalleled artistry comes to the West End stage in MJ – a Tony Award®-winning theatrical experience like no other.
 MJ is centred around the making of his 1992 Dangerous World Tour, with dozens of hit songs including Billie Jean, Beat It, Man in the Mirror, Thriller and Smooth Criminal.
 Crafted by an award-winning artistic team, MJ offers a rare look at the creative vision and collaborative spirit that catapulted Jackson to legendary status.

-Book now using your theatre tokens at www.delfontmackintosh.co.uk/whats-on/mj
+Book now using your Theatre Tokens at www.delfontmackintosh.co.uk/whats-on/mj

 Age recommendation: 8+